CodAffection/Django-CRUD-Operations/README.md

 ```
 pip install crispy-bootstrap4
 ```
-instead of pip install django-crispy-forms
+instead of 'pip install django-crispy-forms'

  ## How it works ?